 As you explore, you will quickly see that it is not a secret that our high school is continually recognized as one of the most outstanding schools in the area, state, and nation.
-Perennially, York Suburban High School is named to Newsweek's America’s Best High Schools, Newsweek’s Beating the Odds: America’s Top High Schools for Low-Income Students, and U.S. News and World Report’s Best High Schools.
-And in 2015-16, we once again had an outstanding year with our state assessments.
-Our 11th graders concluded their testing with the following phenomenal scores: Algebra (89.6% - Highest total in four years of Keystones), Biology (91.4% - Highest total in four years of Keystones), and Literature (92.0%).
+We are very proud of our recent U.S. Department of Education recognition as a Blue Ribbon School in the category of Exceptionally High Performing Schools.
+Perennially, York Suburban High School is also named to Newsweek's America’s Best High Schools, Newsweek’s Beating the Odds: America’s Top High Schools for Low-Income Students, and U.S. News and World Report’s Best High Schools.
+And last school year, we once again had an outstanding year with our state assessments where over ninety percent of our students scoring proficient on each of the state assessments, and our graduating seniors once again produced average SAT scores among the highest in the state.

 So what is our secret?
 What makes York Suburban High School so successful?
 The singular practice that explains our success is our district’s tagline: A Community of Encouragement.
 A Culture of Excellence.
 While there are two principles in our tagline, in practice they are inseparable.
 Every successful organization has a culture of excellence; however, the means by which an organization reaches that excellence can be very different.
 At York Suburban we reach that excellence through our Community of Encouragement.